-"An oroshi is a drum pattern of increasingly rapid beats, often leading to a drum roll." - from online Taiko Glossary a) In a circle, facing the leader/teacher, take a wide stance and hold your arms out so they are parallel with the floor.
+"An oroshi is a drum pattern of increasingly rapid beats, often leading to a drum roll." - from online Taiko Glossary hands nips feet 3-4' apart parallel to each other a) In a circle, facing the leader/teacher, take a wide stance and hold your arms out so they are parallel with the floor.